mader02/Getting-and-Cleaning-Data-Course-Project/README.md

 ##** The Script**##
 The script called **run_analysis** constructed to load the data from the website, and merge the test and training set together.

-Labels were added after merged, and only columns with ‘mean’ and ‘standard deviation’ are kept
+Labels were added after merged, and only columns with â€˜meanâ€™ and â€˜standard deviationâ€™ are kept

 Lastly, a tidy set of data called **average_data** containing the means of all the columns per test subject and per activity were extracted and written to a tab-delimited file called average_data.txt